 Still had a hand in selecting the side for a win at Stevenage before officially becoming boss, and then oversaw another win in his first game in charge, lifting the Daggers out of the bottom two.
 The reprieve was temporary and Still could not work the miracle saddled with the poor squad Burnett had left behind and the Daggers were relegated at Leyton Orient on the 16th April 2016.

-Peter Taylor was announced as the new manager on the 5th June 2018, tasked with keeping the Daggers up during the 2018/19 season with minimal budget.
+A famous football name with a long track record, Peter Taylor, was announced as the new manager on the 5th June 2018, tasked with keeping the Daggers up during the 2018/19 season with minimal budget.

 Taylor's assistant will be Terry Harris, back for his fourth coaching spell with the club having previously been assistant to Garry Hill and John Still.
 Terry was a Daggers player beck in the 1970s, famously scoring the Daggers goal in the 1977 FA Trophy defeat at Wembley.

 After a slow start to 2018/19 with his bargain basement new squad, the recent investment has put pressure on the Taylor/Harris pairing to improve form and at least keep the Daggers in the National League at the end of the season.